BerlinSky/webpack2-setup/README.md

 ## Change Log:

-1. Install "firebase" with "-S"
+1. Add "register" method to the service
-2. Add the firebase definition to the vender.ts
+2. Add "verfyUser" method to the service
-3. Import the firebase to the user.service
+3. Add "login" method to the service
-4. Configure the firebase in the constructor